I’m in the middle of reading Mindy Kaling’s new book, Why Not Me, and can I just say that I am so in love with everything about it.

 Like any good friend would, she tells us secrets- like how she really feels about being “the funny one” of the sorority (no one wants to be the court jester), and how sometimes being equally grateful and ambitious in her career is like walking a tightrope (read: it’s a literal booby trap).

-I’m still waiting for my girl Kristin Wiig to write her own book.
-I would be the first person in line to buy it.
+I’m still waiting for Kristin Wiig to write a book.
+I’d be the first person in line to buy it.
 Incidentally, I’m also still waiting for someone to invent Kristin Wiig emojis.
-I mean seriously- I would use those things daily.
-There’s a face for every occasion.
+I mean seriously- why is this not a thing yet?
+People would use those things daily.
+She has a face for every occasion.
 In fact, someone needs to invent emoji’s for all the women in The Funny Girl’s Club.
-It would sufficiently cover everything I’d ever need to say in life.

 “It’s like my whole life is constantly buffering.”